Attendance & punctuality

 Punctuality

 Arriving at school prepared for learning in correct uniform, with full equipment and a well-focused attitude for learning is of crucial importance.
 This is key to a positive start to the day’s learning.
 The school is open for students from 8.00am.
-All are expected to be in the building by 8.25am and in tutor time by 8.30am.
+All are expected to be in the building by 8.25am and in registration by 8.30am.
 Failure to do this will result in disruption to students’ own learning as well as the learning of others.

 /24/key-information-and-policies